-As the instructional programs continue to grow with the projected overall increase in student enrolment over the next five to ten years, there will be an increase in the applications, number of incoming transcripts and enrolment verifications, and certificate and degree evaluations for graduation.
-In addition, an increase in course sections means an increase in faculty, especially new adjunct faculty who unfamiliar with policies and procedures of the College.
+As the instructional programs continue to grow with the projected overall increase in student enrolment over the next five to ten years, there will be an increase in the number applications, incoming of transcripts and enrolment verifications, and certificate and degree evaluations for graduation.
+In addition, an increase in course sections means an increase in faculty, especially new adjunct faculty who with policies unfamiliar and procedures of the College.
 Admissions and Records staff assists these faculty members on a regular basis with such tasks as well as with census data submission, final grades, and positive attendance.